-Technical Standards for the Nursing Program
+Technical Standards for the Nursing Program and Other Requirements

 The Technical Standards for Admission, Progression, and, Graduation (Technical Standards) are an integral component of the Department of Nursing and Allied Health at Westfield State University academic requirements that identify core professional nursing competencies in eight specific domains – critical thinking/cognitive competencies, professional relationships, communication, mobility, motor skills, hearing and visual skills, observation and tactile senses.
 Nursing students must meet all the requirements of the Technical Standards, with or without reasonable accommodations, in order to successfully progress through and graduate from their program.